What is a Birth Doula?

-If she is fearful and/or anxious
+If they are fearful and/or anxious

-"Continuous support during labour may improve outcomes for women and infants, including increased spontaneous vaginal birth, shorter duration of labour, and decreased caesarean birth, instrumental vaginal birth, use of any analgesia, use of regional analgesia, low five-minute Apgar score and negative feelings about childbirth experiences.
+"Continuous support during labour may improve outcomes for pregnant persons and infants, including increased spontaneous vaginal birth, shorter duration of labour, and decreased caesarean birth, instrumental vaginal birth, use of any analgesia, use of regional analgesia, low five-minute Apgar score and negative feelings about childbirth experiences.
 We found no evidence of harms of continuous labour support.”

 “For middle-class women laboring with the support of their male partner, the continuous presence of a doula during labor significantly decreased the likelihood of cesarean delivery and reduced the need for epidural analgesia.
 Women and their male partners were unequivocal in their positive opinions about laboring with the support of a doula.”

 How Do I Find The Birth Doula That’s Right For Me?